 ■ A discount for visitors who come to the Zoo multiple times.

-On 13 and 14 October, the Animal Days will take place at the Zoo, to honor Riga Zoo's 106th Anniversary.
+On 12 and 13 October, the Animal Days will take place at the Zoo, to honor Riga Zoo's 107th Anniversary.
 During this event, people whose name or surname contains a name of an animal will be especially welcome to the Zoo.
 The event will take place both at the Riga Zoo and the Affiliate Cīruļi.

-On 6 September at 13:00, the annual Galápagos Tortoises weighing event will take place already for the 18th time.
-The two giant tortoises, Čelsija and Trīna, will be weighed by the strongest and most reliable of the Zoo's staff.
-This year Raimonds Bergmanis, the event's patron, has taken a leave until the next summer.
+On Thursday 29 August at 13:15, the annual Galápagos Tortoises weighing event will take place already for the 19th time.
+The two giant tortoises, Čelsija and Trīne, will be weighed again, with the help of the event's patron, Raimonds Bergmanis, strongman, and Daumants Dreiškens, bobsledder and Olympic champion.

 Šīs tīmekļa vietnes pārzinis ir Rīgas Nacionālais Zooloģiskais dārzs, elektroniskā pasta adrese: firstname.lastname@example.org.